-3. The Need for the Proposed Actions
+3. The Need for the Proposed Action

-The proposed actions, requested by the applicant, are for the Food and Drug Administration (FDA) to issue marketing orders under the provisions of sections 910 and 905(j) of the Federal Food, Drug, and Cosmetic Act after finding the new tobacco products substantially equivalent to the predicate products.
-The applicant wishes to introduce the new tobacco products into interstate commerce for commercial distribution in the United States and submitted to the Agency nine substantial equivalence (SE) reports to obtain marketing orders.
-The Agency shall issue the marketing orders if the new products are found substantially equivalent to the predicate products.
+The proposed action, requested by the applicant, is for the Food and Drug Administration (FDA) to issue a marketing order under the provisions of sections 910 and 905(j) of the Federal Food, Drug, and Cosmetic Act.
+The applicant wishes to introduce the new tobacco product into interstate commerce for commercial distribution in the United States and submitted to the Agency a substantial equivalence (SE) report to obtain a marketing order.
+The Agency shall issue the marketing order if the new product is found substantially equivalent to the predicate product.
+The predicate product is a grandfathered product commercially marketed in the United States as of February 15, 2007.

-The new products differ from the corresponding predicate products in tipping adhesive composition (Confidential Appendix 1).
+The new product differs from the predicate product in cigarette paper composition, cigarette seam adhesive, filter seam adhesive, and tipping adhesive (Confidential Appendix 1).

-4. Alternatives to the Proposed Actions
+4. Alternatives to the Proposed Action

-The no-action alternative is FDA does not issue marketing orders for the new tobacco products.
+The no-action alternative is FDA does not issue a marketing order for the new tobacco product.

-5. Potential Environmental Impacts of the Proposed Actions and Alternatives - Manufacturing the New Products
+5. Potential Environmental Impacts of the Proposed Action and Alternatives - Manufacturing the New Product

-The Agency considered potential environmental impacts that may be affected by manufacturing the new products and found no significant impacts, based on Agency-gathered information and the following information submitted by the applicant:
+The Agency considered potential environmental impacts that may be affected by manufacturing the new product and found no significant impacts, based on Agency-gathered information and the following information submitted by the applicant:

-- The predicate products would not be marketed simultaneously if marketing orders were issued for the new products. - The new products are intended to compete with and eventually replace similar tobacco products currently manufactured at the facility. - No facility expansion or new construction is expected due to manufacturing the new products. - No increase in the facility production beyond the current permitted production capacity is expected due to manufacturing the new products.
+- The predicate product would not be marketed simultaneously if a marketing order was issued for the new product. - The new product is intended to compete with and eventually replace similar tobacco products currently manufactured at the facility. - No facility expansion or new construction is expected due to manufacturing the new product. - No increase in the facility production beyond the current permitted production capacity is expected due to manufacturing the new product.